-- List open issues - Reach consensus on open issues where possible . . . - . . . but WD doesn't need to be final, so if necessary we can identify provisional/deferred decisions - Criteria for published WD: - must be sufficient for people to use for writing interoperable applications - preferably later changes will not invalidate or require major (any?) changes to software based on it
+- Reach consensus on open issues where possible . . . - . . . but WD doesn't need to be final, so if necessary we can identify provisional/deferred decisions - Criteria for published WD: - ▶ must be sufficient for people to use for write interoperable applications - preferably later changes will not invalidate or require major (any?) changes to software based on it